Woman and child mopping floor

 Use paste wax or solvent-based polishes

-Because vinyl plank flooring is coated in a special polyurethane coating that protects it, it never needs waxing — and, in fact, waxes and solvent-based polishes you might use on other flooring surfaces can damage the topcoat and leave your floor with dull buildup.
+Because vinyl plank flooring is coated in a special polyurethane coating, it never needs waxing — and, in fact, waxes and solvent-based polishes you might use on other flooring surfaces can damage the topcoat and leave your floor with dull buildup.

 Stop sending plastic to our oceans!